-It is great that people think highly of you, but the decision makers prefer to know how well you did your job, what benefits you brought, and if there were any problems with your work ethic or style.
+It is great that people think highly of you, but the decision-makers prefer to know how well you did your job, what benefits you brought, and any problems with your work ethic or style.

 Have everything prepared in a visually-appealing document that they can easily read.
 Use the same letterhead as your resume and cover letter.
 (View our resume and cover letter samples)

-After your education job search is successful to send a thank-you note to your references.
-Keeping in touch with them is always a smart idea, in case you need to ask them as a reference in the future or just to chat.
+After your education job search is successful to send a thank-you note to your references, keeping in touch with them is always a smart idea, in case you need to ask them as a reference in the future or to chat.

 4. Reference List Needs to Be Current